 A native of Puerto Rico, Ms. Reyes received her bachelor’s degree in elementary education and her teaching certification from the University of Puerto Rico.
 With over 20 years of classroom experience (9 of which as a preschool teacher), she brings to ChiCeLaCu! a passion for molding young minds and fostering creativity.
 She incorporates her theater and dance expertise when teaching preschoolers at ChiCeLaCu! and FCPS students through the At Your School Program.
 Ms. Reyes has a strong background in dance, theater, and elementary and early childhood education.
 She is a member of the Puerto Rican Accreditation Board of Theater and received special recognition from Puerto Rico’s House of Representatives for her outstanding work as an educator.
 A seasoned teacher, she prides herself in being both flexible and dynamic, which are instrumental in meeting the challenges and ever-changing demands of the teaching profession.
 In her free time, she enjoys traveling, dancing, the outdoors, playing with children, and her three little dogs Mia, Bella, and Cuqui!

-Ms. Pedernera is an Argentinian native with over 16 years of experience in academic environments teaching Spanish to adults and children.
-With a specialization in teaching Spanish as a second language and a degree in psychology from the Argentina’s National University of Córdoba, Ms. Pedernera brings to ChiCeLaCu! her talent for stimulating academic and emotional growth through fun, creative, and challenging strategies.
+Ms. Pedernera is an Argentinian native with over 16 years of experience teaching Spanish to adults and children.
+With a specialization in teaching Spanish as a second language and a degree in psychology from Argentina’s National University of Córdoba, Ms. Pedernera brings to ChiCeLaCu! her talent for stimulating academic and emotional growth through fun, creative, and challenging experiences.
 A cultural exchange enthusiast, she has worked with foreign exchange students for years.
-Having first lived and worked in Argentina, including two years at a foreign exchange program, she moved to the United States and lived the second language experience first-hand.
-Armed with a robust resume full of rich experiences and education, she combines the science of psychology with the art of teaching to make the learning experience more efficient and confidence-inspiring for her students.
-She teaches preschool at ChiCeLaCu! and elementary school students in Fairfax County through the At Your School Programs.
-Guadalupe enjoys traveling, spending time with her family, dancing, reading, and taking walks.
+Having first lived and worked in Argentina, she moved to the United States and lived the second language experience first-hand.
+A warm, nurturing and creative educator, she teaches preschool at ChiCeLaCu and also contributes to the At Your School Program.
+Ms. Pedernera enjoys traveling, spending time with her family, dancing, reading, and taking walks.

 Mr. Mayorga, ChiCeLaCu!’s youngest instructor, is the lead teacher of the Geography and History Program for the Saturday School.
 His students are drawn to his patient and calm style as well as his very interactive and exciting classes.
 He was part of ChiCeLaCu!’s first graduating class after participating in the program for four years.
 While finishing his associate’s degree in science at Northern Virginia Community College, he worked as an assistant teacher for the After School and At Your School Program.
 Currently, he is pursuing his bachelor’s degree in anthropology and archaeology at George Mason University.
 A member of Fairfax Public Access, he frequently volunteers as a camera operator and floor director.
 He is a certified producer and video editor and is proficient in Adobe Premiere Pro and Adobe Photoshop.
 Mr. Mayorga has filmed, produced, and edited many of ChiCeLaCu!’s promotional videos.
 Fluent in English, Spanish, and French, his interests include photography, film, art, history, and fitness.
 In his free time, he volunteers at animal shelters, plays video games, and runs along natural trails.